 As mentioned above, analogical reasoning involves comparison.
 For it to be valid, the two things (schools, states, countries, businesses) must be truly alike in many important ways-essentially alike.
-Although Harvard and Dalton State are both colleges, they are not essentially alike in very many ways.
-They have different missions, histories, governance, surrounding locations, sizes, clientele, funding sources, funding amounts, etc. So it would be foolish to argue, "Harvard has a law school; therefore Dalton State should have a law school."
-On the other hand, there are colleges that are very similar to DSC in all those ways, so comparisons could be valid in those cases.
+Although Harvard University and your college are both institutions of higher education, they are not essentially alike in very many ways.
+They may have different missions, histories, governance, surrounding locations, sizes, clientele, stakeholders, funding sources, funding amounts, etc. So it would be foolish to argue, "Harvard has a law school; therefore, since we are both colleges, my college should have a law school, too."
+On the other hand, there are colleges that are very similar to your college in all those ways, so comparisons could be valid in those cases.

 You have probably heard the phrase, "that is like comparing apples and oranges."
 When you think about it, though, apples and oranges are more alike than they are different (they are both still fruit, after all).
 This observation points out the difficulty of analogical reasoning-how similar do the two "things" have to be for there to be a valid analogy?
 Second, what is the purpose of the analogy?
-Is it to prove that State College A has a specific program (sports, Greek societies, a theatre major), therefore, Dalton State should have that program, too?
+Is it to prove that State College A has a specific program (sports, Greek societies, a theatre major), therefore, College B should have that program, too?
 Are there other factors to consider?
 Analogical reasoning is one of the less reliable forms of logic, although it is used frequently.

 To summarize, inductive or bottom-up reasoning comes in four varieties, each capable of being used correctly or incorrectly.
-Remember that inductive reasoning is disproven by counter evidence and its conclusions are always up to revision by new evidence.
-Also, the conclusions should be precisely stated.
+Remember that inductive reasoning is disproven by counter evidence and its conclusions are always up to revision by new evidence-what is called "tentative," because the conclusions might have to be revised.
+Also, the conclusions of inductive reasoning should be precisely stated to reflect the evidence.